VifleY/joker-demo/README.md

-# Simple Tarantool Cartridge-based application
+# Simple Tarantool CRUD application

-This a simplest application based on Tarantool Cartridge.
+That is a demo of Tarantool application.
+It uses [`Tarantool Cartridge`](https://github.com/tarantool/cartridge.git) and [`crud`](https://github.com/tarantool/crud.git) module to provide CRUD API over distributed cluster and exposes a part of its API via HTTP interface - see [`OpenAPI`](./docs/openapi.yml).

 ## Quick start